 During a UFE procedure, a tiny tube is fed through the blood vessels right to the uterus and the blood flow to all the fibroids is blocked from the inside.
 If the blood supply to the fibroids is cut off, the fibroids will die and can no longer grow.
 They will simply shrink in size.
 The woman can go home the same day, and the recovery time is usually 7-10 days, much less than hysterectomy.

-Before deciding to take medication, undergo a hysterectomy or myomectomy, speak to our fibroid expert Dr. Suzanne Slonim to see if you are a candidate for Uterine Fibroid Embolization.
+Before deciding to take medication, or undergo a hysterectomy or myomectomy, speak to our uterine fibroid specialist Dr. Suzanne Slonim to see if you are a candidate for Uterine Fibroid Embolization.
 For more information about UFE or to schedule a consultation with Dr. Suzanne Slonim, visit FibroidFree.com, call to schedule or complete the form below.

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, Addison, Carrollton, Plano, Allen, and all of North Texas.
 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.